andyk/andyk.github.io/_posts/2023-03-20-recursive-llm.md

 title: "Recursive LLM Prompts"
 ---

-_(The following is copied from the readme at [github.com/andyk/recursive_llm](https://github.com/andyk/recursive_llm)); Last updated: March 21, 2023_
+_(The following is copied from the readme at [github.com/andyk/recursive_llm](https://github.com/andyk/recursive_llm)); Last updated: April 3, 2023_

 The idea here is to implement recursion using English as the programming language and an LLM (e.g., GPT-2.5) as the runtime.
+We start with tail-recursion, but explore other types of recursion as well.

 Basically we come up with an LLM prompt which causes the model to return another slightly updated GPT prompt.
 More specifically, the prompts contain state and each recursively generated prompt updates that state to be closer to an end goal (i.e., a base case).